TehMuffinMoo/ibPS/docs/Functions/BloxOne/Remove-B1ForwardZone.md

 ```

 ### -id
-The id of the authoritative zone.
+The id of the forward zone.
 Accepts pipeline input

 ```yaml